CactuseSecurity/firewall-orchestrator/documentation/api/hasura-howto.md

   - hdb_catalog.view.hdb_role contains roles

 ## authentication
-how to devine roles & permissions in hasura:
+how to devine roles & permissions in hasura.
+For an example see <https://dev.to/lineup-ninja/modelling-teams-and-user-security-with-hasura-204i>

 ### prerequisites
 Hasura permissions are based on roles.
 Table permissions are defined on a per-role basis, user-specific permissions can be realized using functions with X-Hasura-User-Id as input parameter.

 1) create roles (role based access control, RBAC)
      - admin - full admin - able to change tables management, device, stm_...